Has your project or initiative got a clear price tag?

 The 9 labels in the diagram are the business fundamentals of a project as follows:

-The 9 business fundamentals are not just pieces of information, but powerful talking points to engage senior executive sponsors and stakeholders.
+The 9 business fundamentals are not just pieces of information, but powerful talking points to engage senior leader sponsors and stakeholders.
 The result is no ordinary project conversation, but rather a strategic conversation.
 That is the type of conversation that, although important (even essential), tends not to happen in the everyday busyness of a project.

 These are HBR topics – terms that would likely feature strongly in the latest business strategy book.
 Moreover, these are sticky topics, or at least they should be.
-The have the power to engage and energize senior executives and busy stakeholders.
+The have the power to engage and energize senior leaders and busy stakeholders.